 You’re reading this online right now, which means you’re on a phone or laptop with access to the internet — and that means you have absolutely no excuse for not virtually engaging your teams.

 Pretty much every business out there today has some sort of digital tool for virtual communication.
-Whether it’s Microsoft Teams, Cisco Webex, Slack, Zoom or Google Meet, you’ve got a tool at your fingertips for connecting with your team.
+Whether it’s Microsoft Teams, Webex, Slack, Zoom or Google Meet, you’ve got a tool at your fingertips for connecting with your team.
 Use it!

 Worst case scenario, you can always go old school and give someone a regular ol’ phone call.